microbiome/OMA/23_multi-assay_analyses.md

   model_options = model_opts
 )

-#Some systems may need the `use_basilisk = TRUE` function
+# Some systems may require the specification `use_basilisk = TRUE`
-#so it has been added to the following code
+# so it has been added to the following code
 model.trained <- run_mofa(model.prepared, use_basilisk = TRUE)
 ```